francescobarbarulo/kubernetes-starter-pack/guides/lab01.md

     docker ps
     ```

     The output shows all running containers.
 As you see, there are not any containers up and running.
-This because the `hello` container is not a service that continously run, but it prints a message and exits.
+This because the `hello` container is not a service that continuously runs, but it prints a message and exits.

 5. You can list all containers, independently of their state, by adding the `-a` flag.